Banks McFadden: Military and coaching career

 McFadden fought in World War II and upon returning to the United States returned to coaching.
-McFadden served as Clemson's head basketball coach from 1946-1956 in addition to stints as head track and assistant football coach.
+McFadden served as Clemson's head basketball coach from 1946 to 1956 in addition to stints as head track and assistant football coach.
 He retired from coaching in 1969 and took over the university's intramural department, which he directed for 15 years.

 Legacy

 On September 19, 1987, Clemson University retired his basketball No. 23 and football No. 66.

 In October 2008, the O'Rourke–McFadden Trophy was introduced as a reward to the winner of the annual football game between Boston College and Clemson, in honor of the historic meeting between Charlie O'Rourke and Banks McFadden in the 1940 Cotton Bowl Classic, Clemson's first bowl appearance.